-Since grades are almost entirely determined through final exams or papers, class participation is an important way to assess learning throughout the semester.
+Since grades are almost entirely determined through final exams or papers, class participation can be an important way to assess learning throughout the semester.
 Listed below are tools for tracking student responses and evaluating student learning.

-The Seating Chart Tool is a great way to learn student names, but it also has a feature that lets you keep track of student responses.
-By clicking on the icons of students in the seating chart, you can specify what kind of question you asked and how that student responded.
+Berkeley Law's Seating Chart tool is a great way to learn student names, but it also has a feature that lets you keep track of student responses.
+By clicking on the icons of students in the seating chart, you can specify the question you asked and how that student responded.
 Throughout the semester these responses are tracked so you can quickly view the quantity and quality of answers from students.
-Visit Classroom Seating Chart

-Since almost all students have laptops or mobile devices, polling can also be taken without the need for clickers.
-Using online polling tools like Poll Everywhere, you can ask questions to students and let them respond using a website, text message, or by using a mobile app.
+Polling can also be accomplished without a clicker through web-based polling tools.
+Online polling tools like Poll Everywhere allow faculty to display questions and collect responses, and students to respond using a website, text message, or mobile app.
 Students can also give short text responses to questions and the service is free for up to 30 responses.

-Quizzes and polls can also be posted in bSpace, allowing students to respond outside of class.
-For more information about bSpace, Clickers or Poll Everywhere contact John-Mark Ikeda at, email@example.com.
+Quizzes and polls can also be posted in bCourses, allowing students to respond outside of class.

 To reserve Clickers for your class email Media Services at, email@example.com.